FelipeACXavier/PhD/content/Papers/Paper idea - 1.md

 Collaboration diagram of the smart agriculture scenario

 - [Brouzos et al. 2023](https://doi.org/10.1007/s10846-023-01861-y) (Konstantinos Panayiotou)→ Also seem very similar ([https://github.com/robotics-4-all/generos/tree/master](https://github.com/robotics-4-all/generos/tree/master)).
 But they only use low code (NodeRED) for control, not development.
 I am indeed no longer sure that this is a valid research anymore.
 They have similar plans as us “The next step for this work is to build a visual DSL on top of GeneROS textual DSL so as to allow for the graphical construction of GRS models.”

+  After checking the code, I noticed that the generated code only handles the interfaces; any behavior must be manually defined in the same file which completely breaks the evolution of the system.
+This should be an easy fix, but since they didn't do it, it is a flaw we can exploit.

 ## Methodology